Time in Iceland: History

-Abolishment of daylight saving time and adoption of UTC±00:00
+Abolishment of daylight saving time and adoption of UTC+00:00

-In 1968, astronomers Traustur Einarsson and Þorsteinn Sæmundsson from the University of Iceland made a proposal to the Althing to abolish daylight saving time and adopt UTC±00:00 year-round.
+In 1968, astronomers Traustur Einarsson and Þorsteinn Sæmundsson from the University of Iceland made a proposal to the Althing to abolish daylight saving time and adopt UTC+00:00 year-round.
 They argued that the observation of daylight saving time confused the scheduling times of aircraft in international flights, caused unnecessary work as all clocks had to be reset, disrupted people's sleep patterns – especially infants – and in general caused confusion, irritation and extra hassle to Icelanders.
-They were not arguing against UTC±00:00, however, but rather against the moving of clocks back and forth as it created the aforementioned inconveniences.
-Thus, they proposed observing UTC±00:00 year-round as it would "eliminate all of the above problems, but would still preserve the benefits of summer time", such as being better in sync with Europe – making international trading and telephone calls easier – and allowing for more daylight.
-The Althing agreed with this proposal, and on 5 April 1968 passed a law stipulating that daylight saving time be abolished and the national time zone be set to UTC±00:00.
+They were not arguing against UTC+00:00, however, but rather against the moving of clocks back and forth as it created the aforementioned inconveniences.
+Thus, they proposed observing UTC+00:00 year-round as it would "eliminate all of the above problems, but would still preserve the benefits of summer time", such as being better in sync with Europe – making international trading and telephone calls easier – and allowing for more daylight.

+The Althing agreed with this proposal, and on 5 April 1968 passed a law stipulating that daylight saving time be abolished and the national time zone be set to UTC+00:00.
 The law came into effect on 7 April.
 Since 1994 and most recently in 2019, there have been an increasing number of proposals made to the Althing to reintroduce daylight saving time for a variety of reasons, however all such proposals and resolutions have been rejected.

 Proposals to switch to UTC−01:00

 In 2014, Björg Þorleifsdóttir, a lecturer at the Faculty of Medicine at the University of Iceland, noted in 2014 that humans' circadian rhythms, which regulate the human sleep–wake cycle, are naturally determined by the solar time of their location.
 As Iceland does not observe its geographical offset, this leads to disturbed sleep cycles, in turn giving Icelanders – particularly teenagers – social jet lag, resulting in detrimental health effects.

-In November 2017, a work group under the Ministry of Health (which also included Björg) began conducting research into her claims.
+In November 2017, a work group under the Ministry of Health (which also included Björg) began conducting research into Þorleifsdóttir's claims.
 In January 2018, they concluded that her claims were factually correct and that Iceland should switch its time zone back to UTC−01:00.
 Public opinion was also in favour of switching to UTC−01:00: in December 2019, a survey conducted by RÚV showed 56 percent of 1,600 respondents supported the proposed change.

-However, in 2020, the government released a statement announcing that they would not be switching time zones.
+In 2020, the government released a statement announcing that they would not be switching time zones.
 They noted that changing time zones would reduce daylight hours during waking hours by 13%, which could lead to a reduction in exercise and outdoor activities.